xStarBlade/kpopsorter/README.md

 # KpopBiasSorter
 A web based character sorter.
 Allows users to run through a manual merge sort of their favorite characters from a set.

-**Features**
- * Entirely client side, no backend server required.
- * Filtering out characters based on JSON based filters.
- * Shareable links of sorter results.
- * Versioning of sorter data - you may want to add characters and resources over time.
-Versioning keeps shareable links valid even if the base character data is changed.

 The version in this repo is built for Kpop girl idols.